ccarruitero/makemehapi/exercises/hello_hapi/problem.md

-Create a hapi server that listens on a port passed from the command line and replies with "Hello Hapi" when an HTTP GET request is sent to /.
+Create a Hapi server that listens on a port passed from the command line and replies with "Hello Hapi" when an HTTP GET request is sent to `/` .

 The workshop will execute requests against the server and verify the output.

 -----------------------------------------------------------------
 ##HINTS

-Create a server that listens on port 8080, if none is passed from the command line,  with the following code:
+Create a server that listens on port `8080` , if none is passed from the command line,  with the following code:

 ```js